Formyselfonly/awesome-chatgpt-prompts-code/readme.md

 # What and Why

-This is a [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts) implement code!!!
+This is a [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts) implement code for beginner to play!!!
 This is a ChatGPT Prompt for Beginner!!!
 Enjoy yourself,bro